hyperledger-archives/indy-client/getting-started.md

     load sample/faber-invitation.sovrin
 ```

 Alice sees a bunch of data that looks interesting but mysterious.
-She wants Sovrin to tell her if the link invitation file is well formed and has something useful in it, so she uses the load command:
+She wants Sovrin to tell her if the link invitation file is well formed and has something useful in it, so she uses the 'load' command:

 ```
 ALICE> load sample/faber-invitation.sovrin